 - The deductible must be $500 or less per accident/illness per year

 - The plan must have co-insurance of 20 percent or less

-- The plan must treat all claims from the University Health Center as in-network
+- The plan must treat all claims from University Health Services as in-network

 - The plan must include medical evacuation coverage of at least $50,000

 - The plan must include repatriation coverage of at least $25,000

 - The plan provides comprehensive coverage without financial caps for the following benefits:

 - Immunizations, screenings, and other preventive services consistent with state and federal mandates

 - Emergency services, ambulatory patient services, and hospitalizations